juliusz-cwiakalski/grpc-angular-spring-boot-demo/README.md

 4. Compile typescript clinet code: npm run compile
 5. Implement clinent consumer in app

 One disadvantage of gRPC is that it's binary format - not that easy to play with it as with JSON.
-Fortounately there's great GUI client (like POSTMAN) for gRPC -[BloomRPC](https://github.com/uw-labs/bloomrpc).
+Fortounately there's great GUI client (like POSTMAN) for gRPC -> [BloomRPC](https://github.com/uw-labs/bloomrpc).
 I find it even more convinient that POSTMAN/JSON.
-It has formal API definition and is able to generate nice requests with all the parameters out of the box.
+It has access to formal API definition so it's able to generate nice requests with all the parameters out of the box.

 Project setup notes / troubleshooting
 =====================================